20 Single Dumbbell Exercises (One Arm Workouts For Home)

 Workout Program For Single Dumbbell Exercises

 The best thing about a single-arm dumbbell workout is that they are easy to perform, and all you need is a single dumbbell.
 And you don't need to invest a lot of time in the workout.
-An hour a day, 3-5 days a week, will get you outstanding results.
-And remember, before you start an exercise program, always consult with a doctor.

 Below is a sample single-arm dumbbell workout program you can follow.

-Upper body Single-Arm DB Moves:
+Upper Body Single-Arm DB Moves:

 • Single-Arm Overhead DB Press